ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 let (P key) = Capsule.create () in (* ... *)
 ```

-Note that `Capsule.create` returns a "packed" key: its `'k` parameter is  [existential](https://dev.realworldocaml.org/gadts.html), so unpacking the result produces a fresh `'k` distinct from all other capsules.
+Note that `Capsule.create` returns a "packed" key: its brand is [existential](https://dev.realworldocaml.org/gadts.html), so unpacking the result produces a fresh `'k` distinct from all other capsule brands.

 Keys are protected by [_uniqueness_](./extensions/_06-uniqueness/intro.md), which is another modal axis that tracks whether there exist multiple references to a value.
 Given a `unique` key (as opposed to `aliased`), we know the current thread holds the only reference to the key, so may manipulate the contents of the associated capsule.